-- Primary disinfection chlorine monitoring was conducted at a location approved by Municipal Drinking Water Licence and/or Drinking Water Works Permit issued under Part V of the SDWA, or at/near a location where the intended CT has just been achieved. - Continuous monitoring of each filter effluent line was being performed for turbidity.
+- Primary disinfection chlorine monitoring was conducted at a location approved by Municipal Drinking Water Licence and/or Drinking Water Works Permit issued under Part V of the SDWA, or at/near a location where the intended CT has just been achieved. - Operators were aware of the operational criteria necessary to achieve primary disinfection within the drinking water system. - Continuous monitoring of each filter effluent line was being performed for turbidity.